ramajayam/IBMGitCourseraCourse/README.md

 # IBMGitCourseraCourse

+#Editing the file

-This is created as part of Git Course from Coursera
+This repository is created as part of Git Course from Coursera

+It's a markdown file in this repository.